Arizona Mortgage Banker Bond: A Comprehensive Guide

 How Much Does the Arizona Mortgage Banker Bond Cost?

 The Arizona Mortgage Banker surety bond can cost anywhere between 0.5% to 5% of the bond amount per year.
+Monthly subscription options are also available.
 Insurance companies determine the rate based on a number of factors including your customer’s credit score and experience.
 The chart below offers a quick reference for the approximate bond cost on the $50,000 bond requirement.

 $50,000 Mortgage Banker Bond Cost